jeffboody/libvkk/readme.md

 The vkk\_engine\_imageCaps() function allows the app to query the capabilities supported for a given image format.
-Image capabilities flags include texture, mipmap, filter\_linear, offscreen and offscreen\_blend.
-The offscreen\_blend flag indicates if an image bound for offscreen rendering supports a graphics pipeline with transparency blending.
+Image capabilities flags include texture, mipmap, filter\_linear, target and target\_blend.
+The target\_blend flag indicates if an image bound for target rendering supports a graphics pipeline with transparency blending.

 	typedef enum